Reaishma/Help-Genie/README.md

 # Help Genie 🤝💯

 An AI-powered code editor with multi-language support that helps you build applications using natural language.
 Get instant coding help, explanations, and code suggestions with our intelligent coding assistant.
+The application combines a Monaco-based code editor with HuggingFace's AI models to offer code generation, explanations, and debugging support across 21+ programming languages.

+# Access the project

+**Try Live on

+**Web Interface on

 ## Features